| June 4, 2026 |

 What are Seniors Active Living Fairs?

 A Seniors Active Living Fair is a public education initiative, developed in partnership between the OACAO and MSAA.
 Its objective is to increase awareness about available programs and services for seniors and share knowledge about healthy aging and active lifestyles.
 This reduces seniors’ social isolation, improves their overall health and wellbeing and helps them maintain their independence.
-The funding provided by MSAA will help inform Ontario’s diverse seniors, their families and care partners, about the benefits of healthy living and the importance of exercise, nutrition, safety and security.
+The funding provided by MSAA helps inform Ontario’s diverse seniors, their families and care partners, about the benefits of healthy living and the importance of exercise, nutrition, safety and security.
+Download the 2025-2026 OACAO Seniors Active Living Fair Host Handbook.